skimkoh/cv_dataset/README.md

 3. MRCNN - 94.75% (mAP)

 #### CNN
 Simple CNN.
 Model includes 2D convolutional layers, max pooling, dense and softmax layers.
-The weights of the model are classifier.h5 and classifier.json
+The weights of the model are classifier.h5 and classifier.json.
+Code is found in another git repo at https://github.com/skimkoh/cv_keras

 #### FRCNN
 Consists of two .ipynb files. frcnn_train.ipynb is used for training and frcnn_test.ipynb is used for testing, which will produce the results and confusion matrix.